DIY Servo SubWoofer (Velocity Feedback)

 Test Fixture

-I built a fixture to hold a 50W stereo amplifier board and transformer, ±15V supply and transformer, a large breadboard, a USB DAC and UMC22 input device.
+I built a fixture to hold a 40W stereo amplifier board and 200VA 18V + 18V transformer, this servo board, a USB DAC and UC22 input device (a Chinese clone of a UMC22).
 The DAC is used by REW to generate the sweeps.
-The UMC22 is used to read the feedback signal into REW, which analyzes the data and generates plots.
-The ±15V supply is for the breadboard, which has the experimental feedback compensation circuit on it.
-For frequency response curves I used a MiniDSP UMIK-1.
+The UC22 is used to read the feedback signal into REW, which analyzes the data and generates plots.
+The 18VCT also powers the servo board.
+For frequency response curves I used a MiniDSP UMIK-1 dangling from a camera tripod.

 Velocity Feedback Circuit